Speaker | Time | Text |

 What's it like? | ||

-What's it like when big pharma comes in and puts the squeeze on you as a lowly congressman? | ||
+What's it like when Big Pharma comes in and puts a squeeze on you as a lowly congressman? | ||

-I was so low, I never got the squeeze. | ||
+I was so low I never got the squeeze. | ||

-That is what I refer to as the giant XL spreadsheet in the sky, right? | ||
+I that is what I refer to as the giant Excel spreadsheet in the sky, Speaker's Office. | ||

-It's shared with two or three people, and that's it. | ||
+It's shared with two or three people and that's it. | ||

 But for the war room, let me give them the analogy that best fits that I just had to get in today. | ||